jenniezheng/Full_Stack_Web/blog/README.md

-### Simple Blog App
+### Blog App

-Created November 2017, based off blog app from The Web Developer Bootcamp course on Coursera.
+Created November 2017, based on blog app from The Web Developer Bootcamp course on Coursera.

 Hosted on Heroku: https://murmuring-tundra-36056.herokuapp.com/rants